xando/django-rocket-engine/docs/installation.rst

 .. note::
    Instead of using sqlite3 backend your are able to use MySQL backend.
-This should be also your choice for serious applications.
+This should also be your choice for serious applications.

-This is just about it, application is ready to run:
+That's just about it.
+Application is ready to run:

 .. code-block:: bash